karayabin/universe-snapshot/universe/Ling/Light_Events/doc/api/Ling/Light_Events/Service/LightEventsService.md

     Available options are:

+    - debugDispatch: bool = false.
+Whether to log when we dispatch an event.
-    - useDebug: bool = false.
+    - debugCall: bool = false.
+Whether to log when a listener's method is called.
-         If true, we log the dispatching details in a a log.
+    - formattingDispatch: string=null, the [bashtml](https://github.com/lingtalfi/CliTools/blob/master/doc/pages/bashtml.md) formatting to wrap the "debugDispatch" messages with (example: white, or white:bgRed, etc...).
+    - formattingSent: string=null, the [bashtml](https://github.com/lingtalfi/CliTools/blob/master/doc/pages/bashtml.md) formatting to wrap the "debugCall" messages with.

     See more details in the [Light_Events conception notes](https://github.com/lingtalfi/Light_Events/blob/master/doc/pages/conception-notes.md).

+- <span id="property-_bashtmlFormatter"><b>_bashtmlFormatter</b></span>

+    This property holds the _bashtmlFormatter for this instance.